Fractional topological charge in $SU(N)$ gauge theories without dynamical quarks: model

 A few comments are in order at this point.
-Notice that, even if $C =0$, we do have a vortex-like configuration (\ref{vortex3a}).
-Although extremization with respect to $a$ with just the term (\ref{vortex3}) will lead to $a \rightarrow \infty$, there are terms with higher powers of $F$ in the action, indicated by ellipsis in (\ref{eff_act-2}).
-Including them and extremizing can lead to a finite value, ultimately determined by the dimensionful parameter $m$.
-The inclusion of higher $z$-dependent terms will lead terms which are of order $C^4$ and higher.
-Thus we expect that the extremization including such terms will give finite values to both $a$ and $C$.
-As noted, this equivalent to solving the nonlocal equations of motion in Eq. (\ref{eff_act_cpn}) and (\ref{eqn-A}).
+Notice that, even if $C =0$, we do have a vortex-like configuration in Eq. (\ref{vortex3a}).
+Although extremization with respect to $a$ with just this term leads to $a \rightarrow \infty$, there are terms with higher powers of $F$ in the action, indicated by ellipsis in Eq. (\ref{eff_act-2}).
+Including them and extremizing will lead to a finite value for $a$, which can only be set by the single dimensionful parameter in the model, the mass $m$.
+The inclusion of higher $Z_{\rm qu}^i$-dependent terms produces terms which are of order $C^4$ and higher.
+Thus we expect that extremization including such terms gives finite values to both $a$ and $C$.
+As noted, this is equivalent to solving the nonlocal equations of motion in Eqs. (\ref{eff_act_cpn}) and (\ref{eqn-A}).

-To frame this more generally, at large $N$, we can again consider expanding (\ref{eff_act_cpn}) in powers of $A_\varphi$ which is of order $1/N$, based on our ansatz.
+To frame this more generally, at large $N$, we can again consider expanding Eq. (\ref{eff_act_cpn}) in powers of $A_\varphi$ which is of order $1/N$, based on our ansatz.
 As for the solution with integral topological charge, and as in the example above, as a solution of the quantum action the size is $\sim 1/m$.
 The term linear in $A_\varphi$ vanishes by the equation of motion for the gauge potential.
 Taking $m^2(x) = m^2$, then, the term in the action $\sim 1$ automatically vanishes.
-The expansion of the effective action to quadratic order in $A_\varphi$, i.e., as in (\ref{eff_act-2}), shows that the nonzero contribution of the $A$-part of the action will be of order $1/N$.
+The expansion of the effective action to quadratic order in $A_\varphi$, i.e., as in Eq. (\ref{eff_act-2}), shows that the nonzero contribution of the $A$-part of the action will be of order $1/N$.

-Finally, turning to the dependence on the vacuum angle $\theta$, direct computation of the free energy demonstrates that it is of order $\sim 1$, with moments which can be computed in a background electric field \cite{Bonati:2016tvi}.
-Thus even with a vacuum of a superposition of quantum instantons with fractional topological charge, they cannot be approximated as a dilute gas.
-Instead, the interaction between such configurations is large, and dominates the action of each fractional quantum instanton.
+This demonstrates that there are configurations with fractional topological charge, $\sim 1/N$.
+We have not computed the exact configuration, for reasons we now discuss.
+At nonzero $\theta$, the energy of the vacuum is an even function in $\theta$ \cite{Witten:1979vv,Veneziano:1979ec,DelDebbio:2006yuf,Vicari:2008jw,Bonati:2016tvi},

+$\chi$ is the topological susceptibility, $\chi = \langle Q^2 \rangle/V$, where $V$ is the volume of space-time.
+The second coefficient, $b_2$, is the kurtosis of the topological charge,